Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part1/_index.md

 ### JavaScript:

-Use Jasmine to test your code. _Please do not use the SpecRunner_ to test your code.
+Use Jasmine to test your code. _Please do not use the SpecRunner html file_ to test your code.
 Run Jasmine on the terminal.

 - {{% contentlink "topics/jasmine-unit-tests" %}} .
 Look under the heading: _Getting set up (like a boss)_ for instructions to set up.